top of page

 Consider the following additional expenses in your planning:

-Dana for Practice Leaders (the amount is totally at your discretion); Tip for Retreat Coordinator (Suggestion: USD 50-100); Extra hotel nights if you elect to arrive early or extend your stay.
-Cost of Sunline Hotel, 18 Bao Khanh Street in Hanoi is 'about' USD 75/night, Cost of Hue Riverside Eco-Resort is 'about' USD 55; Optional excursions; Discretionary spending; Hotel mini-bar; Personal laundry.
+Dana for Practice Leader (the amount is totally at your discretion); Tip for Retreat Coordinator admin (Suggestion: USD 50); Extra hotel nights, if you elect to arrive early or extend your stay.
+Cost of single rooms in City hotels is 'approximately' USD 85/night; Optional excursions pre or post retreat; Discretionary spending; Hotel mini-bar; Personal laundry.

-Togetherness Retreat - No Visa required for Thailand; Discretionary spending in Plum Village Book & Gift Shop; Dana for the Practice Center (not required, but always appreciated.).
+Togetherness Retreat (IF confirmed at PV Thai) - No Visa required for Thailand; Discretionary spending in Plum Village Book & Gift Shop (Cash USD or Thai Baht only); Dana for the Practice Center (not required, but always appreciated.).

 What is dana?

 Dana is a Sanskrit and Pali word that connotes, in Indian traditions, the virtue of generosity, charity, or giving alms.
 In Buddhist traditions, Dana is an offering made from the heart, in gratitude for receiving teachings or spiritual guidance.
-The practice leaders for our tours are not paid a salary and do not charge a fee for the services they provide.
-Participants are encouraged to consider making an offering to the practice leaders.
+The practice leader for our tours is not paid a salary and does not charge a fee for the services they provide.
+Participants are encouraged to consider making an offering to the practice leader.

 What kind of accommodations can I expect?

-Loving Work Retreat – During the LWR 2022, our 'home' will be a resort beside the Perfume River, near the ancient city of Hue.
-The Hue Riverside Eco- Resort sits on 11 acres of landscaped gardens.
-The hotel has their own organic vegetable garden and organic fruit trees (pomelo, avocado, mango, starfruit, bananas, papaya, jackfruit, and more).
-In Hoi An, we will stay in a boutique hotel near the river, steps away from Tra Que Vegetable Village.
+Loving Work Retreat – During the LWR 2026, our 'home' will be a resort beside the Perfume River, near the ancient city of Hue.
+The Hue Riverside Eco- Resort sits on 11 acres of landscaped gardens and an orchard of organic fruit trees (pomelo, avocado, mango, starfruit, bananas, papaya, jackfruit, and more).
+In Hoi An, we will stay in a hotel near the Ancient Town.
 Our hotel in Dong Ha City is a lovely city hotel.
-All of our hotels are good quality, either 3* or 4*.
-Some have a swimming pool; most have a full-service restaurant, All, have the amenities one expects of a tourist hotel.
+Our accommodations in HCMC will be in a typical city hotel, not so dissimilar to city hotels anywhere, except staff will be exceptually kind and attentive.
+All our hotels are good quality, either 3* or 4*.
+Some have a swimming pool; most have a full-service restaurant, All have the amenities one expects of a tourist hotel.

-Homeland Retreat 2022 – ALL of our hotels are lovely and comfortable and of good quality.
+Homeland Retreat 2026 – ALL of our retreat hotels are lovely and comfortable and of good quality.

 Will I be able to access the internet?